 How do you get inspired?

 Women have always made great muses.
 Their angels in that respect.
 Sex is a big inspiration, I usually feel pretty creative afterwords – Or pondering death, that always inspires me to get off my donkey and create.
 To relax I also watch old cartoons.
-Casper or Tom Cat seem to do the trick.
+Casper or Tom Cat seems to do the trick.
 Aleister Crowley and Looney Tunes can live in harmony.
 Traveling to Morocco recently was also fantastic.
-Its so unreliable and comforting at the same time over there.
+It’s so unreliable and comforting at the same time over there.

 Speaking of films, which novel would you transform into a movie?

 I would have loved to have turned the book Lilith by J. R. Salamanca into a movie, but its been done already.
 I came across this book called Dead Horse by Niina Pollari.
-It had some great cinematic poems in it, I could make it look like a collection, like a sweet bowl with lots of different flavours.
+It had some great cinematic poems in it, I could make it look like a collection, like a sweet bowl with lots of different flavors.

 I’ve created a cinema alter ego, similar to what David Bowie did with Ziggy Stardust.
 His name is Jett Hollywood and he’s a filmmaker from outer space.
 He’s a combination of Al Capone, River Phoenix, Mao and the mystic Greek god Pan.
 Mr Hollywood has made 2 documentaries, The Evolution Of The Earth Angel which is complete and Anarchy In The UK which I need to edit.
 It’s a doc about the current underground cinema scene in the UK.
 I’ve also filmed a drama called Loon.
 So I’ve got a lot of editing to do.
 After that Im filming a road movie called Crayon Angels about a Jack The Ripper/Boston Strangler style killer who escapes from jail and goes on the run with his gang.
 It will be a fable.